Mildenhall Fen Tigers: 1990s

-2006–present
+2000s

+In 2000, the team were denied the league title in unfortunate circumstances.
+The bad weather meant that the Fen Tigers were unable to hold their final home fixture before the 1 November deadline and finished runner-up to Sheffield Prowlers, with both teams on 31 points.

+The Tigers won the league and cup double twice during the 2003 Speedway Conference League and 2004 Speedway Conference League seasons.

-The club moved up to the Premier League in 2006 when new promoter Mick Horton took over.
+The club moved up to the Premier League in 2006, when new promoter Mick Horton took over.
 He also formed a junior side called the Mildenhall Academy that rode in the 2006 Speedway Conference League.

-In 2007, Stadium owner Carl Harris formed Fen Tigers Limited with the intention of selling the company shares to the fans.
+In 2007, stadium owner Carl Harris formed Fen Tigers Limited with the intention of selling the company shares to the fans.
 Lifelong supporter Simon Barton bought a major shareholding in the club until the promotion sold to Keith & Jonathan Chapman in August 2008.
 Team manager Laurence Rogers was replaced with former Tigers rider Richard Knight.
 At the beginning of the season the club struggled to find a sponsor, so uniquely, the fans collectively sponsored the team.
-Following the 2008 season the club dropped back down to the third division.
+Following the 2008 season. the club dropped back down to the third division.

+2010s

-In 2010, the team withdrew from the league and had their results expunged but the following season they bounced back by winning the Knockout Cup.
-The 2012 National League speedway season was even better as they won the league and cup double, although finishing 2nd in the regular season table they won the play off final.
+In 2010, the team withdrew from the league and had their results were expunged but the following season they bounced back by winning the Knockout Cup.
+The 2012 National League speedway season was even better as the Fen Tigers made a clean sweep of four trophies, winning the league and cup double, pairs and fours.

+After dominating the league standings during the 2018 season, the Tigers were unlucky to lose the play-off final to Eastbourne Eagles, although some consolation was found in winning the National Trophy.

+2020s

-In 2021, the team competes in the third division for the 12th consecutive season and ran out the champions for the fourth time since 2003.
+After the leagues were cancelled in 2020 due to the COVID-19 pandemic, the team competed in the third division for the 12th consecutive season and were crowned champions for the fourth time since 2003.

 After the 2022 campaign there was uncertainty as to whether the club could line up for the 2023 season but in January it was announced they would compete.
+In 2023, the team went on to win the Knockout Cup but then declared their intention to sit out the 2024 season, following an ownership change.